Axia-Tech/AXIA-wiki/docs/general/ledger.md

 > application from Ledger Live unless you _know exactly what you're doing_.

-Instructions for downloading the prerelease binary from the GitHub releases are written [in the README][prerelease instructions] for the AXIASolar Ledger application GitHub repository.
+Instructions for downloading the prerelease binary from the GitHub releases are written [in the README][prerelease instructions] for the AXIACoin Ledger application GitHub repository.

 On the [releases page][] you can download the shell script `install_app.sh` and then make it executable in your shell by typing the command `chmod +x install_app.sh`.